BatistaTony/PostsLikeFacebook/README.md

 # PostsLikeFacebook
 App that make post like facebook

-A simple app, made with PHP+AJAX and Mysql, dinamic and responsive web app.
+A simple app, made with PHP+AJAX and Mysql, dynamic and responsive web app.